charilaouc/federatorai-operator/docs/crd_alamedaservice.md

 ```

 In this example, it creates an _AlamedaService_ CR with name _my-alamedaservice_ in namespace `alameda`.
 By creating this CR, **Federator.ai Operator** starts to:
-- deploy Alameda core components, components for recommendation execution and components for GUI
+- deploy Alameda core components, components for recommendation execution
 - create an [_AlamedaScaler_](https://github.com/containers-ai/alameda/blob/master/design/crd_alamedascaler.md) to self-orchestrate Alameda's resource usage
-- pull _latest_ Alameda component image except InfluxDB and Grafana components.
-To overwrite the pulled image tag of InfluxDB and Grafana, users can specify them in _section schema for each component_.
+- pull _latest_ Alameda component image except InfluxDB components.
+To overwrite the pulled image tag of InfluxDB, users can specify them in _section schema for each component_.
 - set Alameda datahub to retrieve metrics from Prometheus at _https://prometheus-k8s.openshift-monitoring:9091_
 - mount _emptyDir{}_ to log path for each component
 - claim volumn by PVC and mount it to data path for each component